FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 **aggrPeriod:** Aggregation period or resolution.
 A fixed resolution determines the origin time format and the possible offsets.
 It is a mandatory parameter.
 Resolution or aggregation period is the time period by which the aggregated time series information is grouped.
 Possible valid resolution values supported by the STH are: month, day, hour, minute and second.
 Note: In our example, aggregated time series context information is set to a resolution of minutes because we are (manually) performing changes on attribute’s value in seconds.
 Therefore,  if values are changing in an hourly manner then we set the aggregated time period parameter to day so we can see the underlying hourly changes.

-For more info you can go the the [StH-Comet documentation](https://fiware-sth-comet.readthedocs.io/en/latest/getting-started/index.html "Resolution&Aggregation query parameters documentation").
+For more info you can go the the [STH-Comet documentation](https://fiware-sth-comet.readthedocs.io/en/latest/getting-started/index.html "Resolution&Aggregation query parameters documentation").

 ###  Retrieve the Maximum Value